shawn-zhangxiang/MLFFE_ViT/README.md

 # MLFFEViT
 Code for Face Tampering Detection Network Based on Discrete Wavelet Transform and Vision Transformer
 ## 1.Project Name and Introduction
-We propose a deep fake face detection approach based on discrete wavelet transform and the vision transformer for enhancing the face tampering detection performance.
+We propose a deep fake face detection network based on discrete wavelet transform and the vision transformer for enhancing the face tampering detection performance.

 ## 2.Files
 1. MLFFEViT.py